ue22-p20/web-intro/notebooks/35-async.md

 notice from the example :

 * how `addEventLister()` are cascaded, just like in the 'pyramid of Doom`
-* how we display the events with `console.log()`; this is useful technique for debugging / inspecting data
+* how we display the events with `console.log()`
+  this is useful technique for debugging / inspecting data
-* how we leverage the event object to display meaningful data
+* how we inspect the event object to display meaningful data
 * also that the `.js` file does not export any symbol

 <!-- #region slideshow={"slide_type": "slide"} -->